prakrutiparmar/prakrutiparmar/README.md

 # 👋 Hi, I'm Prakruti Parmar

-🎓 Final-year **B.Tech Computer Science student (AI specialization)** with a passion for **Data Analytics, Machine Learning, and Business Intelligence**.
-💡 Skilled in **SQL, Python, Tableau, and Power BI**, I love turning raw data into actionable insights and building impactful data-driven solutions.
-🌱 Currently exploring **AI for real-world applications** and preparing for opportunities in **Data Analytics & Research**.
+Final-year B.Tech Computer Science (AI specialization) student with hands-on experience in data analysis, SQL, and visualization.
+Skilled in transforming raw data into meaningful insights using Python, Tableau, and Power BI.
+Experienced in building dashboards, writing optimized SQL queries, and performing exploratory data analysis to uncover trends and support decision-making.
+Passionate about leveraging data to solve problems, improve processes, and deliver actionable insights.
+Currently exploring **AI for real-world applications** and preparing for opportunities in **Data Analytics & Research**.

 ---